-The Lord of the Rings - Watch Order: Story Timeline
+The Lord of the Rings Movies: Story Timeline

 The Story Timeline watch order follows the chronological sequence of events in Middle-earth, beginning with The Hobbit trilogy (set 60 years before The Lord of the Rings) and continuing through to the conclusion of the War of the Ring.
 This approach allows viewers to experience Bilbo Baggins' adventure first, then witness how it sets up the larger conflict involving his nephew Frodo.